Bil09/Space-tourism/README.md

 ## About the project

-This is a React based application
+This is a React based application.

-Is 100% responsive
+Is 100% responsive.

-Only CSS for the styling
+Only CSS for the styling.

 This project have 4 pages routed with react-router.

 ### `Home page`